Elderjs/docs/elderguide.com/elderjs.md

 | -- components
 | -- | -- [component] ('Contact' in this example)
 | -- | -- | -- Contact.svelte

-Typescript Projects:
-| -- build
-| -- | ... copy of your compiled ts from the src folder here.
 ```

 ### Hook Specification